 SD Cards

-I always have a high-capacity SD card in my camera, and one extra one in case the first gets filled or damaged.
+I always have an SD card with high capacity in my camera (when I bring it, which is less and less each year), and one extra one in case the first gets filled or damaged.

 Lens Cloth